humdrum-tools/humdrum-documentation/tool/num/index.md

 **-f** option cannot be used with the **-p** or **-P** options.

 The **-i** option allows the user to set the increment value for successive numbers.
-The default value is 1 \-- meaning that successive numerical outputs are 1 greater than the previous value.
+The default value is 1 &mdash; meaning that successive numerical outputs are 1 greater than the previous value.
 Negative increment values are also permissible.
 For example, the user might define an initial value beginning at 100, and decrement by 5 with each